kensanata/bitlbee-mastodon/src/websockets.md

    groupchat: "scotland".
 Please keep in mind that root-commands won't work here.
 Have fun!") and when you part, bitlbee crashes

-3. adding people to a list doesn't work

 ## Specification

 [RFC 6455](https://tools.ietf.org/html/rfc6455)